How many hours can part-time employees work without benefits?

 We know that the number of hours worked is the main difference between part-time and full-time work, but where exactly is the threshold?

-As you’ve read, there’s no definitive answer.
+There’s no definitive answer.
 It’s necessarily defined as anything less than a full-time employee.
-Generally speaking, we think full-time positions work roughly 30-40 hours each week.
+Generally speaking, full-time employees work roughly 30-40 hours each week.
 In some cases, part-time employees may be working 20 hours each week, and in other fields, it may be considered less than 30 hours.

 To be considered part-time, employers simply need to have an agreement in place with the employee that defines the individual as such.
-The agreement needs to strictly define what “part-time” means within the organization so both parties can be transparent about expectations.
+The agreement needs to explicitly define what “part-time” means within the organization, which establishes transparency and expectations between both parties.

-As you may be aware, employers generally are not required to offer benefits to their full-time employees and likewise, part-time employees.
-While the majority of employers opt to provide benefits to their full-timers to stay competitive in the job market, it’s not always the case with part-time employees.
+Employers generally are not required to offer benefits to their full-time employees and likewise, part-time employees.
+While the majority of employers opt to provide benefits to their full-timers to stay competitive in the job market, this isn't always the case with part-time employees.

 Let’s use Starbucks as an example.
-If a part-time employee maintains at least 20 hours each week over a 3-month basis then the employee will qualify for a benefits package.
+If a part-time employee maintains at least 20 hours each week over a three-month period, then the employee will qualify for a benefits package.
+Of course, this is simply one example from the countless businesses around the country.

-The Affordable Care Act requires certain companies to provide an option for health insurance to employees if they fall under the realm or “applicable large employers,” or ALEs.
+The ACA requires certain companies to provide an option for health insurance to employees if they fall under the realm of applicable large employers, or ALEs.
 An ALE is considered to be a company that employs 50 or more full-time workers or full-time equivalents (FTE).
-The concept of FTE is calculated by the hours each employee works and dividing that number by 30.
+According to the IRS, monthly FTE is calculated by the following equation:

 Example: If you have 10 employees who work 12 hours a week, that’s a total of 120 hours.
 If you divide 120 hours by 30, you’re left with 4, which is the number of FTE employees your company has.
 Add 4 to your full-time employees.
 If that number is 50 or greater, you’re responsible for offering health insurance to your company, and by default, are mandated to provide each employee with an IRS Form 1095-C.